-I’m not sure if there’s some sort of defense mechanism that my subconscious is using to cope with the aging process (because when I’m awake I’m certainly okay with being 35), but lately I’ve reverted back to childhood when it comes to food.
-Everything I’ve felt like eating recently reminds me of the simple things little kids tend to enjoy most: natural finger foods like grapes & berries, sandwiches like grilled cheese or my banana, almond butter & honey on whole wheat; heck, I’ve even had mad cravings for strawberry milk, of all things!
+I’m not sure if there’s some sort of defense mechanism that my subconscious is using to cope with the aging process (because when I’m awake I’m certainly okay with being 35), but lately, I’ve reverted back to childhood when it comes to food.
+Everything I’ve felt like eating recently reminds me of the simple things little kids tend to enjoy most: natural finger foods like grapes & berries, sandwiches like grilled cheese or my banana, almond butter & honey on whole wheat; heck, I’ve even had mad cravings for a strawberry crepe, of all things!
+But this time I’ll want to get a glass of blueberry milk.

 Clearly, I’m going through another one of my many food phases.
 The Hello, My Name Is Kimberly and I’m Four Years Old phase.

-The other day I was assembling my favorite little breakfast sandwich to take with me to work, when I was hit hard with the strawberry milk craving.
+The other day I was assembling my favorite little breakfast sandwich to take with me to work when I was hit hard with the blueberry milk craving.
 Not being the type to have things like Nestlé Quik around the house, that quick fix was out of the question.
 And without any fresh strawberries on hand, I couldn’t even make real strawberry milk from scratch!

 Blueberry milk.
 Is that even allowed?